Wait for key press or mouse-button click

 k = waitforbuttonpress

 k = waitforbuttonpress blocks the caller's execution stream until the function detects that the user has clicked a mouse button or pressed a key while the figure window is active.
-The function returns
+The figure that is current when you call the waitforbuttonpress function is the only area in which users can press a key or click a mouse button to resume program execution.
+The return argument, k, can have these values:

 0 if it detects a mouse button click